saylordotorg/course_tprep101/Unit07.md

+---
+layout: default
+title: "TPREP101: SAT Prep"
+course_description: "This course will cover the basic knowledge needed in each subject to do well on the SAT, as well as rules and strategies for answering SAT questions.
+The course also includes a practice questions within each section that allow you to apply the covered concepts immediately, as well as complete practice tests."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Probability and Statistics** <span id="7"></span> *Probability and statistics are the final mathematical topics important to master in order to do well on the SAT.
 These are not complicated